msigwart/gatsby-source-google-calendar/README.md

 # gatsby-source-google-calendar

-A Gatsby plugin to source events from a user's Google Calendar.
+A Gatsby plugin to source events from a user's Google Calendars.

 ## 🚀 Getting started